Donors, ministries, investors and NGOs can use PROCA to:

 In depth study to analyze

-Step 2 is to analyze opportunities and constraints for the promising solutions identified in Step 1, while looking for ways to enhance the former and ease the latter.
+opportunities and constraints Step 2 is to analyze opportunities and constraints for the promising solutions identified in Step 1, while looking for ways to enhance the former and ease the latter.
 PROCA focuses on seven clusters of constraints that must be addressed for a technology or a policy/management innovation to succeed (see Box 2).
 Some of these constraints will be internal to the community and can often be resolved locally; others will be the result of external forces and will require action at higher levels (for example, changes in national policy).
 This analysis will result in an even shorter list of possible solutions and a better understanding of the circumstances under which they can be successful.

 Step 3: